morganstanley/modern-cpp-kafka/doc/KafkaConsumerQuickStart.md

                 }
             }
         }

+        // consumer.close(); // No explicit close is needed, RAII will take care of it
 ```

-* `ConsumerConfig::BOOTSTRAP_SERVERS` is mandatory for `ConsumerConfig`.
+* `bootstrap.servers` property is mandatory for a Kafka client.

 * `subscribe` could take a topic list.
-And it's a blocking operation, -- would return after the rebalance event triggered callback was executed.
+It's a block operation, would wait the consumer to get partitions assigned.

-* `poll` must be periodically called, and it would trigger kinds of callback handling internally.
-As in this example, just put it in a "while loop" would be OK.
+* `poll` must be called periodically, thus to trigger kinds of callback handling internally.
+In practice, it could be put in a "while loop".

-* At the end, the user could `close` the consumer manually, or just leave it to the destructor (which would `close` anyway).
+* At the end, we could `close` the consumer explicitly, or just leave it to the destructor.

-## KafkaManualCommitConsumer
+## KafkaConsumer (`enable.auto.commit=false`)

 * Users must commit the offsets for received records manually.